fastenhealth/docs/beta/sandbox.md

 > The instructions below are for the `sandbox` flavor of Fasten, which cannot connect to real patient portals.
 If you'd like to use Fasten with your real healthcare accounts, please follow the instructions [here](/beta/main.html).

-This version only allows you to connect to a handful of Healthcare providers, using Sandbox accounts that are meant for testing, and contain synthetic(fake) data to give you an idea what Fasten will look like, without requiring personal medical information.
+These instructions will help you set up a version of Fasten that only allows you to connect to a handful of Healthcare providers using Sandbox accounts that are meant for testing and contain synthetic(fake) data to give you an idea of what Fasten will look like without requiring personal medical information.

 Run the following commands to download and start the Fasten docker container.

 Next, open a browser to [http://localhost:9090](http://localhost:9090)

-At this point you'll be redirected to the login page.
+At this point, you'll be redirected to the login page.

 ## Logging In